The Taig Lathe

 legacy software, or support embedded systems (like TurboCNC)*

 sells machine controllers and has excellent

 support, Jeff is a frequent contributor to the Taig yahoogroup.
-I use a
+I used

-Xylotex controller on one of my Taig mills and it performs flawlessly. *
+Xylotex controller on one of my Taig mills and it performed flawlessly.

 - CNC on a Budget